alphagov/forms/design/features/payment-links/README.md

 ## What

 This feature introduces new functionality to the form building tool to allow form creators to take a payment for their service.
-This way of taking payments is utilising the [payment page](https://payments.service.gov.uk/govuk-payment-pages/), or payment link, feature developed by GOV.UK Pay.
-This feature allows form fillers to pay for the service after submitting their form, making it quicker and easier to get the outcome they need.
+This way of taking payments uses the [payment page](https://payments.service.gov.uk/govuk-payment-pages/), or payment link, feature developed by GOV.UK Pay.

+The feature allows form fillers to pay for the service after submitting their form, making it quicker and easier to access the service or outcome they're seeking.

 ### User stories